“What does it mean by being a Christian?” I asked him.

 We should be aware that “standards” are subjective.
 Even if we’re certain we’re on the right track, it’s possible that we’re misguided, or worse blinded.

-That’s why it’s always helpful to find different point of views — it helps us become aware of our flawed worldview.
+That’s why it’s always helpful to find different perspectives — it helps us become aware of our flawed worldview.

 Yes I know you’ve read articles about the advantages of raising our standards for success.
 I respect those writers.
-And to an extent, I agree with some points.
+I agree with some points.
+Again, nothing’s wrong with it.

-Ask yourself: “Are my standards propelling me to success, or making my life miserable?”
+Ask yourself: “Are my standards in life propelling me to success, or making me miserable?”